Shilpa-Manaji/OBS_INTERNSHIP-2025/README.md

 ## 🌟 Introduction

-As Data Science interns at **One BOAT SOLUTION**, we are gaining hands-on experience in data processing, analysis, visualization statistical modeling, and machine learning .
-Our internship focuses on mastering Python programming and data cleaning, exploratory data analysis (EDA), and predictive modeling using real-world datasets.
+As Data Science interns at **One BOAT SOLUTION**, we are gaining hands-on experience in data processing, analysis, visualization, statistical modeling, and machine learning.
+Our internship focuses on mastering Python programming, data cleaning, exploratory data analysis (EDA), and predictive modeling using real-world datasets.

 ### 🔖 **Datasets Used**